cisco/mindmeld/docs/source/optimize_question_answering_performance.rst

 Learning To Rank
 ~~~~~~~~~~~~~~~~

 Given the right kind of training data (and lots of it), Machine Learning methods can be applied for ranking in a variety of ways.
-To learn how to develop a Machine Learning approach to ranking, i.e. `Learning To Rank <https://en.wikipedia.org/wiki/Learning_to_rank>`_, please refer to the guidelines on assembling the right kind of training data and building models in the User Guide chapter.
+To learn how to develop a Machine Learning approach to ranking, i.e. `Learning To Rank <https://en.wikipedia.org/wiki/Learning_to_rank>`_, please refer to the guidelines on assembling the right kind of training data and building models in the :ref:`User Manual <userguide>`.